apache/couchdb-documentation/src/api/database/bulk-api.rst

 -  **conflict**

    The document as submitted is in conflict.
-If you used the default bulk transaction mode then the new revision will not have been created and you will need to re-submit the document to the database.
+The new revision will not have been created and you will need to re-submit the document to the database.
-   If you used ``all-or-nothing`` mode then you will need to manually resolve the conflicted revisions of the document.

    Conflict resolution of documents added using the bulk docs interface is identical to the resolution procedures used when resolving